Online Rack Placement in Large-Scale Data Centers: Online Sampling Optimization and Deployment: The Rack Placement Problem

 \subsubsection{Inputs: demand.}

 Data center demand materializes as racks of servers, which need to be mounted onto hardware tiles powered with appropriate power and cooling equipment.
 Demand requests arrive within a data center sequentially in batches.
 We index the planning horizon by $\calT$ and denote by $\calI^t$ the set of requests at time $t\in\calT$.
+Demand requests correspond to different hardware types, which result in heterogeneous resource requirements.
 Each request $i\in \mathcal{I}^t$ comes with $n_i$ racks, each requiring $\rho_i$ units of power and $\gamma_i$ units of cooling (see distributions in \Cref{F:historicalDemand}).
 A request is satisfied if all racks are placed.